Counterparty Radar - Methodology

 Trades with two non-G10 legs – for example, AUD/DKK or BRL/ZAR – will be counted in both of the relevant regional buckets.
 This creates a small amount of double-counting, but the alternative would be an under-count.

-AQR Capital Management is a special case, as it’s understood the firm reports the names of its prime brokers in this field, rather than the executing broker – these trades are also included in ‘counterparty not identifiable’.
+AQR Capital Management is a special case, as it’s understood the firm reports the names of its prime brokers in this field, rather than the executing broker – these trades are also included in ‘counterparty not identified’.
 No other fund manager appears to report in this way.

 Fund manager names: the filings give fields for the name of the sub fund and the legal owner of those funds.
 These are individually assigned to fund managers based on FX Markets research.
 For some sub funds, it was not possible to easily assign the trades to a specific fund manager – these have also been classified as ‘counterparty not identifiable’.
 Again, this represents less than 1% of all trades by market share.